wythe0513/boilerplate/source/Starbucks.md

 learning rate : 0.5

 The result by the best classifier is as follows;

 Final accuracy score on the testing data: 0.8157
 Final f-score on the testing data: 0.8716

 **Fig.13**
 ![Fig.13](https://raw.githubusercontent.com/wythe0513/boilerplate/master/source/view_notview.png)

 By the best classifier chosen above, features importances are extracted as shown following Fig.14.
 The `loyalty`,` income` and `age` are almost the same, around 30% each.
 Those three occupy cumulatively more than 90% of features.
-That means that the communication channels(web, e-mail.etc.) are much less important features for customers' action for them to view or not.
+That means that the communication channels(web, e-mail.etc.) are much less important features for customers' actions for them to view or not.

 **Fig.14**